Ronald Cove-Smith

-Ronald Cove-Smith (26 November 1899 – 9 March 1988) was an physician and sportsman.
+Ronald Cove-Smith (26 November 1899 – 9 March 1988) was a physician and sportsman.
 He represented Old Merchant Taylors and King's College Hospital RFC.
 Internationally he represented the England national rugby union team in 29 tests (1921–1929) (seven as captain) and also captained the British Isles in four tests on the 1924 British Lions tour to South Africa as a lock.
 He finished on the winning side in 22 of his 29 England matches.
 He was commissioned in the Grenadier Guards in 1918–1919.
 In addition to rugby he excelled at swimming and water-polo, winning half-blues in each.

 Rugby career

-Cove-Smith was a talented schoolboy player at Merchant Taylors School, and carried that talent through to university, playing in three Varsity Matches for Cambridge University from 1919 to 1921, winning his sporting 'Blue'.
+Cove-Smith was a talented schoolboy player at Merchant Taylors' School, and carried that talent on to his time as a student at Gonville and Caius College, Cambridge, playing in three Varsity Matches for Cambridge University from 1919 to 1921, winning his sporting 'Blue'.
 He led the 1924 British Lions tour to South Africa, losing three of the four tests and drawing one.
 As captain, he led England to the 1928 Grand Slam and he was inducted onto the World Rugby Museum Wall of Fame in 2001.

 He also led a distinguished medical career and served as a vice-president of the British Medical Association.